mrofisr/jenkins-docker/README.md

 # Jenkins in Docker
 This project is a Dockerized Jenkins environment.
-It includes a Docker daemon container, a Jenkins container, and a Nginx container.
+It includes a Docker daemon container, a Jenkins container, and a NGINX container.

 Requirements: Docker